Production Coordinators

 Local Vendor Network

-Our coordinators maintain deep relationships with Korean vendors, rental houses, and service providers across Seoul, Busan, Incheon.
-They know who delivers on time, who offers the best rates, and how to source specialized equipment locally.
+Our coordinators keep deep ties with Korean vendors, rental houses, and service providers across Seoul, Busan, and Incheon.
+They know who delivers on time, who gives the best rates, and how to source special gear close to set.

 02.